CDC will decrease coronavirus quarantine time from 14 to 7-10 days - KESQ

 The CDC updated its definition of a close contact with a Covid-19 patient in late October to include multiple, brief exposures.
 The current definition includes exposures adding up to a total of 15 minutes spent six feet or closer to an infected person.
 Previously, the CDC defined a close contact as 15 minutes of continuous exposure to an infected individual.

-Redfield announced the forthcoming quarentine guidelines during a coronavirus task force meeting on Tuesday, the officials said, describing the change as a data-driven decision that has been under review for weeks.
+Redfield announced the forthcoming quarantine guidelines during a coronavirus task force meeting on Tuesday, the officials said, describing the change as a data-driven decision that has been under review for weeks.

 One official said Pence has been pushing the CDC for months to review the guidelines.